Whatsapp Icon

 Manual Lymph Drainage Therapy (MLD)

 Manual Lymph Drainage Therapy is a specialized form of physical therapy.
 Trained therapists use light, rhythmic touches to encourage the natural drainage of the lymphatic system, helping to redirect fluid from swollen areas to more central areas of the body where the lymphatic system is functioning normally.
-Its important to seek a certified lymphedema therapist to perform MLD correctly and effectively.
+It's important to seek a certified lymphedema therapist to perform MLD correctly and effectively.

 Aquatic Therapy